FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 * Model

 The Controller processes the received information from user actions.
-These actions triggers changes both in the view (for example, changing the the current screen displayed) and in the model (for example, when the user saves a conference).
+These actions trigger changes both in the view (for example, changing the current screen displayed) and in the model (for example, when the user saves a conference).

 Our View is responsible for the concrete display of the app to the user.
 It renders our widgets and different pages, like the homepage on the smartphone screen.

 The Model contains all the application data.
-It represents stored entities managed by the controller, such as a Conference.
+It represents stored entities managed by the controller.
+In our case, it represents the conferences.

 ### Physical architecture